Samuel Meekosha: Biography

 Samuel Meekosha was born in Leeds, although his family moved to Bradford when he was a baby, and Samuel always looked on that city as his home.

 Samuel's mother was English and he had a Polish father; he was proud of his Eastern European roots but was such a reluctant hero that in later life he changed his surname to Ingham, from his mother's maiden name of Cunningham.

 He was 22 years old, and a corporal in the 1/6th Battalion, West Yorkshire Regiment (The Prince of Wales's Own), British Army based at Belle Vue Barracks, Manningham, Bradford when during the First World War the following deed took place for which he was awarded the VC.

 On 19 November 1915 near the Yperlee Canal, near the village of Boesinghe (Boezinge), in Belgium, Corporal Meekosha was with a platoon of about 20 NCOs and men holding an isolated trench north of Ypres.
 During a very heavy bombardment six of the platoon were killed and seven wounded, while the rest were more or less buried.
 When there were no senior NCOs left in action Corporal Meekosha took command, sent for help and in spite of more big shells falling within 20 yards of him, continued to dig out the wounded and buried men in full view of and at close range from the enemy.
 He was assisted by Privates Johnson, Sayers and Wlkinson who were all awarded the DCM.
 Their courage saved at least four lives.

 Meekosha was commissioned into the West Yorkshire Regiment in 1917.
-He was promoted Lieutenant in 1918 and Captain in 1919.
+He was promoted lieutenant in 1918 and captain in 1919.
 He transferred to the Corps of Military Accountants in 1919, retiring in 1926.
-He rejoined the West Yorkshire Regiment as a Captain in 1940 and transferred to the Royal Army Ordnance Corps, based in Leicestershire, later the same year.
-He was later promoted to Major.
+He rejoined the West Yorkshire Regiment as a captain in 1940 and transferred to the Royal Army Ordnance Corps, based in Leicestershire, later the same year.
+He was later promoted to major.

 It was reported in the 3 April 2001 issue of The Times that James Morton, Sotheby's medal specialist, said: "Meekosha was a very modest man who was quite dismissive of the act that earned him the VC.
 He joined up for the Second World War and because of his unusual name people kept asking him: 'Aren't you the chap that won the VC?'
 In an attempt to stop the questions he changed his name [to Ingham] by deed poll in 1941 or 1942."

 After the First World War he became a representative for the tobacco company John Player & Sons.
 He died at his home in Oakdale, Blackwood, Monmouthshire, on 8 December 1950.
-His ashes were claimed by his family and spread on Ilkley Moor in Yorkshire.
+Cremated at Glyntaff Crematorium, Pontypridd, his ashes were claimed by his family and spread on Ilkley Moor in Yorkshire.